MossValley/terminal_chess/notes.md

   (possibly have a @collision or @attack variables for each move?)
   - if king is selected also load all enemy.piece.movements in case he crosses those boundaries?

-* node system *
-- every location on the chess_board is a node that can have multiple children (the pieces)
-- when a player.piece is selected all its @move_set and @attack_set are generated and for every board.position node that is generated, all player.pieces or enemy.pieces that have nodes associated with that are brought up

-~ board.position node properties
-- updated after each move is made?
-  - 1 x game_piece position: has a chess.piece as its child (child has color property and this node as its @current_position)
-  - ? x game_piece "can move here" nodes: attached to multiple different pieces
-    - each piece has board.position in list of potential move/attack zones
-    - only required when king moves